-Go ahead and click the York Passes link now so it is open in a second window of your browser.
+Go ahead and click the York Passes link now so it is open in a new window of your browser.
 If you decide either pass is worth it after completing your list, you can go ahead and purchase it now or bookmark the page for later!

 If you prefer, you can also buy the pass on the day at the York Visitor Information Centre.